sanchito59/doctor-lookup/README.md

 #### Clone:

- 1. To clone the repository, from your terminal or command line enter: "git clone  https://github.com/userName/exampleRepositoryURL.git"
+ 1. To clone the repository, from your terminal or command line enter: "git clone  https://github.com/exampleUsername/example-project-title.git"
  2. Once the repository finishes downloading you will need to install the packaged modules.

 #### Install:
 In order to use **Project Title** you will need to install the dependenices required to run it.
 Once you have cloned or zipped the file from Github, in your terminal or command line do the following:

-from _C:\Users\exampleUser\Desktop\exampleDirectoryName>_
+from _C:\Users\exampleUser\exampleCloneLocation\example-project-title>_
 1. npm install
 2. npm run build